-William advises clients on a wide range of disputes, but has a particular focus on financial services litigation and civil fraud.
-He has advised on matters relating to a number of jurisdictions, including England, Bermuda, the Cayman Islands, Mauritius, Jersey, the CIS and India.
+William advises clients on a wide range of disputes, but has a particular focus on civil fraud, private wealth, and banking litigation.
+He has advised on matters relating to a number of jurisdictions, including England, Bermuda, the Cayman Islands, Mauritius, Jersey, the CIS, India, and Hong Kong.
 In England, William has experience of litigation in the High Court, the Court of Appeal and the Privy Council.

 William has gone on client secondments to Man Group plc (in 2011), Royal Mail plc (in 2015) and JPMorgan Chase Bank (in 2017-18).

-William is listed as a Key Lawyer in the firm's Tier 1 Banking Litigation practice in Legal 500 UK (2021).
+William is listed as a Key Lawyer in the firm's Tier 1 Banking Litigation practice in Legal 500 UK (2021 and 2022).

 William's experience includes advising: